Web Target

 5. TODO: How to continue

-• Then make the rendering work, by routing calls to WebGL on the web.
+• Make the rendering work, by routing calls to WebGL on the web.

 • We could use WebGL from Pasj2s (see pas2js/packages/rtl/src/webgl.pas and pasj2s demos using it).
 We can make these calls available to our WebAssembly code (using canvas example from Pas2js and explanation from https://www.freepascal.org/~michael/articles/fpcwasm1/fpcwasm1.pdf how to expose JS functionality to WebAssembly).